intel-iot-devkit/how-to-code-samples/storage-unit-flood-detector/python/README.md

 ## What it is

-Using a compatible Intel-based platform, this project lets you create a smart access control system that:<br>
+Using a compatible Intel-based platform, this project lets you create a smart access control system that:
-- continuously checks the moisture sensor.<br>
+- continuously checks the moisture sensor.
-- sounds an audible warning in case of a possible flooding.<br>
+- sounds an audible warning in case of a possible flooding.
 - stores a record of each time water is detected, using cloud-based data storage.

 ## First time setup